Britnell/way-js/README.md

 So then i thought of **signals**, its fine-grained reactivity is perfect for updating specific elements & their attributes. so i started building my own version of alpine with signals.

-The important part for components is having **props**, which finally lead me to defining components similar to Alpine.data but with a **setup** function, that should feel familiar
+The important part for reusable components is passing **props**, which finally lead me to define components similar to `Alpine.data` but with a **setup** function, that should feel familiar

 ```
 <div id="app">